YanisAoudia/TP-Programmation-Syst-me-MicroShell/README.md

 ## 📜 Description

-EnseaSH is a lightweight micro shell developed as a synthesis practical work (“TP de Synthèse”) for the 2nd year of the Computer Science Major at ENSEA.[file:1]
+EnseaSH is a lightweight micro shell developed as a synthesis practical work (“TP de Synthèse”) for the 2nd year of the Computer Science Major at ENSEA.
-It explores core system programming concepts such as process creation, signal handling, file descriptor management, and execution time measurement through a progressive set of shell features.[file:1]
+It explores core system programming concepts such as process creation, signal handling, file descriptor management, and execution time measurement through a progressive set of shell features.

 ## 🎯 Project Goals

-- Understand how a shell interacts with the operating system using system calls such as `fork`, `exec`, and `wait`.[file:1]
+- Understand how a shell interacts with the operating system using system calls such as `fork`, `exec`, and `wait`.
-- Practice process management, signals, and file descriptor manipulation (redirections, pipes, background jobs).[file:1]
+- Practice process management, signals, and file descriptor manipulation (redirections, pipes, background jobs).
-- Measure and display execution time using `clock_gettime` to analyze command performance.[file:1]
+- Measure and display execution time using `clock_gettime` to analyze command performance.

 ## 🧰 Technical Constraints

-- 🚫 **No `printf`**: Standard I/O calls like `printf` are avoided; low-level I/O with `write` is preferred.[file:1]
+- 🚫 **No `printf`**: Standard I/O calls like `printf` are avoided; low-level I/O with `write` is preferred.
-- 🚫 **No `system()`**: The `system` function is forbidden; only the `exec` family is used to run external programs.[file:1]
+- 🚫 **No `system()`**: The `system` function is forbidden; only the `exec` family is used to run external programs.
-- ✅ **Code quality**: No “magic numbers”, clear English identifiers, and modular, well-structured functions.[file:1]
+- ✅ **Code quality**: No “magic numbers”, clear English identifiers, and modular, well-structured functions.
-- 🔤 **String handling**: Use `string.h` and safer `strn*` functions for manipulating character buffers.[file:1]
+- 🔤 **String handling**: Use `string.h` and safer `strn*` functions for manipulating character buffers.

-## 🏫 Course Information

-- Course: 2nd Year — Computer Science Major at ENSEA.[file:1]
-- Practical work: “Ensea in the Shell” (EnseaSH).[file:1]

-## ✍️ Authors

-- Aoudia Yanis
-- Ziane Ismael

 ## Features Status